Last updated on : 12 Jul, 2025

 Switching to brown rice from the white variant can significantly boost your fibre intake.
 A cup of cooked brown rice provides about 3.5 grams of fibre.

-When it comes to high fibre content, legumes are superstars.
-They’re also packed with protein, making them an excellent food choice for vegetarians and vegans.
+Legumes are fibre powerhouses and also excellent sources of plant protein.
+They’re packed with protein, making them an excellent food choice for vegetarians and vegans.

 Incredibly versatile lentils provide about 7.8 grams of fibre per half-cup when cooked.
 You can add them to your soups, salads, and even stews.